skip navigation

 HGRA Baseball

 Coaches should attempt to continue play in light rain.
-However, if lightning is observed in the area, play stops and all participants should seek shelter.
+However, if lightning is observed in the area (within a 5mi radius), play stops and all participants should seek shelter for a 30min delay.
 All teams will be notified via email at least 1hr before a practice or game being canceled due to weather.
 If a game is postponed, the head coaches should make an attempt to reschedule the game.
 If rescheduling is not possible, the game will then be canceled.

 HGRA Track